jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 ### Avoiding Retry Storms

-Be cautious when the default trial can also fail:
+Be cautious when the control can also fail:

 ```csharp
 public class StripePayment : IPaymentProcessor